asiahoe/hylia/src/posts/toxicity.md

 ---
 layout: layouts/post.njk
-title: Dead By Daylight's Toxicity Problem
+title: Dead By Daylight
-metaDesc: The Dead By Daylight community has a serious toxicity problem.
+metaDesc: Dead By Daylight is good fun, but its community has a serious toxicity problem.
 socialImage: /images/210228-031228-deadbydaylight.png
-date: 2021-02-28T08:34:28.650Z
+date: 2021-03-01T08:36:11.234Z
 tags:
   - community
   - competitive
   - dead-by-daylight
+  - gameplay
   - horror
   - player-vs-player
 ---
 2020 was an incredibly difficult year, and one of the major ways I coped was to double down on playing video games.
 Immersing myself in other worlds helped me escape from debilitating anxiety, grief, and loneliness, and bond with people all over the world.
 In a year that left me feeling powerless, paralyzed by the reality of back-to-back horrors in the world around me, I never imagined that I would take to such a dark and violent game as *[Dead By Daylight](https://deadbydaylight.com/en)*, the 2016 asymmetrical survival horror game from [Behavior Interactive](https://www.bhvr.com/).

 Now in its 5th year, the game has made a strong comeback.
 Quarantine has left many gamers in want of cooperative, team-based games, and *DBD* has quickly joined the ranks of *Fall Guys*, *Phasmophobia*, *Among Us*, and *JackBox* as one of the most popular titles.
 As Behavior has continued to release new content, features, and updates, this perfect storm has revitalized the game's fanbase.
 Though I'm having a blast learning the game and playing with a passionate fanbase and friends, the *Dead By Daylight* community, like so many player-vs-player multiplayer titles, has a serious toxicity problem.

+In this post, I talk about my experiences learning the game and dealing with some instances of toxic behavior.

 **Table of Contents**